img

 View all treatments

 When Viagra first appeared back in 1998 as a drug treatment for ED, it promised an exciting future for many people with the condition.
 This was of particular importance given the number of men with the condition.
-The Massachusetts Male Ageing Study (MMAS) demonstrated that 40% of 40-year-old men reported ED, and this figure rose to almost 70% in men aged 70 years.
+The Massachusetts Male Ageing Study (MMAS) demonstrated that 40% of 40-year-old men reported ED, and this figure rose to almost 70% in men aged 70 or older.

 Talk to your doctor